BAP Pacocha (SS-48): Sinking and rescue operation

 After two frustrating hours, improved communications with Pacocha were finally established at 02:27, using the signal ejector to pass written notes to the divers.
 Word was received at 03:50 and passed to the survivors that the United States Navy was sending its rescue system.
 However, over the next few hours the estimated time of arrival of the rescue system shifted steadily later.

 Having had no communication from the surface for nearly two hours and unaware that there were currently no divers available, Pacocha fired another flare at 04:20.
 Yellow was picked so as not to give the impression that something new was seriously wrong—they only wanted to express concern that they had not heard anything in a couple of hours.
 However, at 04:40 a small electrical short and fire broke out in main control.
 It was brief and self-extinguishing, but renewed concern for the survivors' atmosphere.
 Only carbon dioxide extinguishers were available for fire-fighting.

-A new group of divers arrived on scene at about 05:00 after reviewing salvage connections, escape trunk configuration, and other details on La Pedrera.
+A new group of divers arrived at the scene at about 05:00 after reviewing salvage connections, escape trunk configuration, and other details on La Pedrera.
 Shortly after the divers went to work, they recovered the body of Pacochas commanding officer, Capitán de Fragata Nieva, just inside the deck access door to the sail.

 At 06:00 the survivors held reveille and prepared breakfast.
 Utilizing the signal ejector, communication was passed that the crew was in good spirits with enough air to last for seventy-eight hours based on calculations of available oxygen and lithium hydroxide.
 They also had adequate supplies of water, but no food after eating what little they had, including cake, for breakfast.
 While inspecting the submarine, the survivors noted a heavy black cloud rising from below the deck in the forward battery compartment.
 No one entered this compartment again.
 Two more canisters of lithium hydroxide were opened and spread on the upper bunks.
 Later in the morning another four canisters were opened.
 Approximately twenty canisters were unopened.
 One eight-cubic-foot (230 L) oxygen cylinder was bled into the compartment; three oxygen cylinders were left unused.

 Information on the use of the escape trunk and the Steinke hood was passed from the surface.
 The crew was divided into five groups and one member from each group trained in the operation of the escape trunk.
 Groups were arranged by seniority, with one officer in four of the five groups, and by other factors such as swimming ability and self-confidence.
 Via message, Pacocha informed those on the surface that there were twenty-two survivors.

 At 07:30 a message was sent to Pacocha informing them that the fly-away rescue system was on the way from the United States.
 This provided a visible boost to morale among the crewmen, and all involved in the casualty planned to wait for that equipment.